5 companies are testing 55 self-driving cars in Pittsburgh

 Alongside the survey, DOMI published guidelines for self-driving car testing on public streets and made a series of recommendations aimed at protecting cyclists and tamping down on harmful emissions.
 New testers are required to submit materials detailing how they’re complying with the agency’s rules no less than 10 days prior to the start of testing, but it’s a voluntary affair — there aren’t any penalties for noncooperation.

 Pittsburgh’s budding autonomous car ecosystem might not come close to California’s, where 62 companies have deployed a collective 678 autonomous cars (according to the state DMV), but the caliber of its testers isn’t to be understated.
 Automaker Ford has pledged to invest $1 billion in Argo AI, and Amazon recently led a $530 million investment in Aurora.
-Meanwhile, Uber’s self-driving car unit raked in $1 billion from Toyota, Denso, and others earlier this month at a $7.25 billion valuation, and Uber’s actively testing its technologies in Toronto, San Francisco, and Pheonix in addition to Pittsburgh.
+Meanwhile, Uber’s self-driving car unit raked in $1 billion from Toyota, Denso, and others earlier this month at a $7.25 billion valuation, and Uber is actively testing its technologies in Toronto, San Francisco, and Phoenix in addition to Pittsburgh.